SEO landing pages are literally money pages.

 - Earn external links to this page.
 Much harder to do, but when writing a guest post, link back to this page if it makes sense contextually.

-- Monitor the results of the page over the 30-90 days post launch and add in new keywords and topics you see pop up in Google Search Console.
-Can also monitor user screen recordings using Hotjar or FullStory.
+- Monitor the page’s results over the 30-90 days after launch and add new keywords and topics that pop up in Google Search Console.
+You can also monitor user screen recordings using Hotjar or FullStory.

 Hybrid SEO and PPC Landing Pages